meteor/galaxy-docs/source/migrate-app.md

 <h2 id="migrate-mongo-configure">Configure your MongoDB database</h2>

 If your Meteor application has a package that requires Mongo, then you'll need a Mongo database configured for your application.
-If you want to use a hosted database provider, we recommend using a dedicated database hosting service such as [mLab](https://www.mlab.com), [compose](https://www.compose.io) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+If you want to use a hosted database provider, we recommend using a dedicated database hosting service such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 For optimum performance, we recommend that you setup a database in the same AWS region as your app deployment.